 Key steps to get started are:

-4. Within RStudio: paste this URL into Repository URL and choose where to store the repo on your PC
+and choose where to store the repo on your PCCreate Project

 You may also be prompted for your Gitlab/Github username/password.
 Your local repo should now be set up on your PC.
 This will be set up as an R project (https://r4ds.had.co.nz/workflow-projects.html)- this is helpful for cloning/using on multiple computers where all file location paths are relative (not absolute).